 It is notable that the FT7 offers wifi support, while the LX7 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The FT7 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the LX7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the LX7 was succeeded by the Panasonic LX10.
+Both the FT7 and the LX7 have been discontinued, but can regularly be found used on ebay.
+The LX7 was replaced by the Panasonic LX10, while the FT7 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic FT7 and the Panasonic LX7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.